Religion in Norway: From the Reformation to the present

-Hinduism constitute 0.2% of the population of Norway.
-About 75% of Hindus are from Sri Lanka.
-There are 5 Hindu temples in Norway.
-The Vishwa Hindu Parishad is registered in Norway and ISKCON has a centre in the country.

 Islam

 Islam is the largest non-Christian religion in Norway with about 3.4% of the population officially (about 182,000 people in 2019) and has increased by 29.6% since 2014.

 In 2006, 56% lived in the counties of Oslo and Akershus.

 Some sources report that the numbers are higher than those on the official records; the Pew Foundation calculates the number of Muslims in Norway for 2010 at about 144,000 and projects the numbers to reach 359,000 by 2030.

 For 2013, Professor Leirvik of the University of Oslo estimates regarding the number of people of Muslim background though not necessarily practicing in Norway at about 220,000 including people from Pakistan, Somalia, Iraq, Afghanistan, Bosnia, Kosovo, Iran, and Morocco.
 In the end of the 1990s, Islam passed the Catholic Church and Pentecostalism to become the largest minority religion in Norway (though the Catholics have regained ground since), provided Islam is seen as one united grouping, as there are different denominations in existence, such as Sunni, Shia and Ahmadiyya.
 In 2009, the registered Muslims were members of 126 different congregations.